 Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The Broken Hill Project currently comprises 1 exploration licences covering 100 km2.
 The tenement is held 100% by Golden Cross Resources Ltd. Impact Minerals Limited is earning 80% of the nickel-copper-PGE rights in the licence from Golden Cross.
 No aboriginal sites or places have been declared or recorded over the licence area.
 There are no national parks over the license area.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 The tenement is in good standing with no known impediments.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 There has been no significant previous work at this prospect.
 Geology Deposit type, geological setting and style of mineralisation.
 Nickel-copper-PGE sulphide mineralisation associated with an ultramafic intrusion.
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: • easting and northing of the drill hole collar • elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar • dip and azimuth of the hole • down hole length and interception depth • hole length.
-No drilling results are reported.
+See Table in text.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (e.g. cutting of high grades) and cut-off grades are usually Material and should be stated.
+All reported assays have been length weighted.
+No top cuts have been applied.
+A cut-off of approximately 0.1% Cu, 0.4% Cu and 1.0% Cu has been applied for reporting of exploration results.
 Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the procedure used for such aggregation should be stated and some typical examples of such aggregations should be shown in detail.
-This is not relevant.
+High grade massive sulphide intervals internal to broader zones of disseminated sulphide mineralisation are reported as included intervals.
 The assumptions used for any reporting of metal equivalent values should be clearly stated.
 No metal equivalents have been reported.
 Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
 If the geometry of the mineralisation with respect to the drill hole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
-Historical drill holes to date have been sub-perpendicular to the mineralised trend and stratigraphy so intervals are close to true width or otherwise stated.
+The orientation of mineralisation in RHD001 is yet to be determined.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drill hole collar locations and appropriate sectional views.
 Refer to Figures in body of text.